james-hu/apig-swagger-ui/README.md

 ...
 ```

-Or, you can just invoke it with `npx`:
+Or, you can just invoke the latest version with `npx`:

 ```sh-session
 $ npx apig-swagger-ui ...
 ...
 ```

-By passing `-h` or `--help` to the command line, you can see the supported arguments and options.
+By passing `-h` or `--help` to the command line, you can see all supported arguments and options.

 ## Arguments